verus-lang/verus/source/docs/guide/src/opaque.md

 # Modules, hiding, opaque, reveal

-One possibility of Z3 timing out is that it's trying to unwrap a function definition too aggressively.
-This especially happens when a spec function is complex, or contains problematic quantifiers.
+One possible cause for verification timeouts is unfolding a function definition that is especially complex, or contains problematic quantifiers.

 To alleviate this, you can use `opaque` to hide the body of the function from the verifier.
 You can then use `reveal` to selectively reveal the body of the function in places where you want the verifier to unfold its definition.